Long-Term Rental FAQs During Covid-19

 We are seeing some homeowners who are taking their Hawaii homes for sale off the market in order to rent them long-term.
 Please note that we do not rent properties that are actively for sale.

-Q: How are travel restrictions, the economy, stay-at-home orders and other factors affecting market rent rates in Hawaii?
+Q: How are travel restrictions, the economy and other factors affecting market rent rates in Hawaii?

 Thus far, we haven’t seen long-term rent rates affected, although we’ve naturally seen significant changes in the short-term rental market.
 Many homeowners who typically rent their Hawaii (second or vacation) home in the short-term are converting their homes to longer-term rentals in the hopes of having a reliable, stable property income.
 While this may provide more housing opportunities for Hawaii residents in the coming months, the numbers haven’t yet been significant enough to impact market rent rates.